10 Best Herbal Lotions For Neuritis

 arnica montana lotion

-Arnica montana herbal lotions are commonly used in alternative medicine to alleviate symptoms associated with neuritis, an inflammation of the nerves that can cause pain, tingling, and numbness.
+Arnica montana herbal lotions are commonly used to alleviate the pain and inflammation associated with neuritis, a condition characterized by nerve inflammation and irritation.

 achillea millefolium lotion